dropbox/pynsot/docs/python_api.rst

 .. note:: The tables under each section reflect the ``networks`` resource

-   Unless otherwise stated, everything applies to other resources as well
+   Unless otherwise stated, everything applies to other resources as well.

 What is Slumber?
 ----------------